ocaml/dune/doc/quick-start.rst

 Initializing a Library
 --------------------------

-To initialize a project for an ocaml library, run the following (replacing ``project_name`` with the name of your project):
+To initialize a project for an OCaml library, run the following (replacing ``project_name`` with the name of your project):

 .. code:: shell

     dune init proj --kind=lib project_name

-This will create a directory for the project that includes the following contents:
+This create a project directory that includes the following contents:

 .. code::